 In this session students connect the l x w formula for rectangles to finding the volume of cuboids (rectangular prisms).

-- Use Slide One of PowerPoint Three or a packet from home to introduce the cuboid.
+- Use Slide One of PowerPoint 3 or a packet from home to introduce the cuboid.

-Where is the world would you find cuboids?
+Where in the world would you find cuboids?

 Students should provide examples such as packets, boxes, buildings, shipping containers, etc.